 The equipment list on the Si is surprisingly high.
 They all come with basic power options as well as a sunroof, a GPS navigation system with Bluetooth audio, a 360-watt stereo, and a rear spoiler.
 A leather-wrapped wheel and shifter are also standard.
 The seats in the Si (the HFP also comes with red floor mats, also inspired by the Integra Type-R) are sporty and grip you well as you fly around corners.
 Honda skimped out on putting in heated seats in order to save weight, which I personally think is a load of bollocks.
 If they really wanted to keep weight such a huge priority, they should have skipped the power sunroof that impedes on headroom for anyone over 6’1.

 My one true gripe with the Civic Si HFP is the way the thing looks.
 Taking into consideration the premise that it’s supposed to bring out the youth in anyone, it’s just too boy-racerish on the roads.
 It’s impossible for anyone to take you seriously when you’re driving a two-door Civic with a body skirt kit and gunmetal wheels even if it’s this incredible to drive.
-I found myself rolling my eyes at, on average, two cars per day as I rejected their indications to start a stoplight race.
-I understand that the Civic is a tuner favourite, but at this point the sheer amount of attention this thing does get from the street racer crowd would be a small deterrent in me if I were in the market to buy one.
+I understand that the Civic is a tuner favourite, but at this point the sheer amount of attention this thing does get from the street tuner crowd would be a small deterrent in me if I were in the market to buy one.

-Regardless, I loved this car so much that it’s in the running for my personal Car of the Year.
+Regardless, I loved this car so much that it’s in the running for my personal favourite car this year.
 Even a regular Si would suffice; few cars under even a $40K price limit would make me as content to be an owner.
 Come to think of it; my late-model Mini Cooper is getting up there in mileage…

 2012 Honda Civic Si HFP Gallery